sandialabs/TChem/src/markdown/example-constant-volume-ignition.md

 Description:
 This example computes the solution of a gas ignition 0D - problem
 ```
-Note that we implement the [Homogeneous Constant-Pressure Batch Reactors](#homogeneousconstant-pressurebatchreactors) and Homogeneous Constant-Volume Batch Reactors in the same example code, TChem_IgnitionZeroDSA.cpp.
+Note that we implement the [Homogeneous Constant-Pressure Batch Reactors](#homogeneousconstant-pressurebatchreactors) and Homogeneous Constant-Volume Batch Reactors in the same example code, TChem_IgnitionZeroD.cpp.
 We use the flag ``run-constant-pressure`` to choose which reactor to run.
 If this flag is set to ``true``, the program will integrate the Constant Pressure Homogeneous Batch Reactors.
 If this flag is set to ``false`` the Constant Volume Homogeneous Batch Reactors will be executed.

 * ***GRIMech 3.0 Model***

 We can create a bash scripts to provide inputs to TChem.
 For example the following script runs a constant-volume ignition problem with the GRIMech 3.0 model:

 ```
-exec=$TCHEM_INSTALL_PATH/example/TChem_IgnitionZeroDSA.x
+exec=$TCHEM_INSTALL_PATH/example/TChem_IgnitionZeroD.x
 inputs=$TCHEM_INSTALL_PATH/example/data/ignition-zero-d/gri3.0

 export OMP_PROC_BIND=spread